 - All staff recognise and know how to respond to signs and symptoms that may indicate a child is suffering from or likely to be suffering from harm.
-They understand that they have a responsibility to act immediately by discussing their concerns with the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead. - The Manager and Deputy are the DSL and Deputy DSL, responsible for co-ordinating action taken by the setting to safeguard vulnerable children and adults. - All concerns about the welfare of children in the setting should be reported to the DSL or the Deputy DSLs. - The DSL & deputies ensure that all educators are alert to the indicators of abuse and neglect and understand how to identify and respond to these. - The setting should not operate without an identified DSL at any time. - The line manager of the DSL is the Designated Officer. - The DSL informs the Designated Officer about serious concerns as soon as they arise and agree the action to be taken, seeking further clarification if there are any doubts that the issue is safeguarding. - If it is not possible to contact the Designated Officer, action to safeguard the child is taken first and the Designated Officer is informed later.
-Any referrals being made to Children's First Contact Service (CFCS), or where appropriate the LADO, Ofsted or RIDDOR should not be delayed. - Issues which may require notifying to Ofsted are notified to the Designated Officer to make a decision regarding notification.
+They understand that they have a responsibility to act immediately by discussing their concerns with the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead. - The Manager and Deputy are the DSL and Deputy DSL, responsible for co-ordinating action taken by the setting to safeguard vulnerable children and adults. - All concerns about the welfare of children in the setting should be reported to the DSL or the Deputy DSLs. - The DSL and deputies ensure that all educators are alert to the indicators of abuse and neglect and understand how to identify and respond to these. - The setting should not operate without an identified DSL at any time. - The line manager of the DSL is the Designated Officer. - The DSL informs the Designated Officer about serious concerns as soon as they arise and agree the action to be taken, seeking further clarification if there are any doubts that the issue is safeguarding. - If it is not possible to contact the Designated Officer, action to safeguard the child is taken first and the Designated Officer is informed later.
+Any referrals being made to Children's First Contact Service (CFCS), or where appropriate the Local Authority Designated Officer (LADO), Ofsted or Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) should not be delayed. - Issues which may require notifying to Ofsted are notified to the Designated Officer for them to make a decision regarding notification.
 The DSL must remain up to date with Ofsted reporting and notification requirements. - If there is an incident, which may require reporting to RIDDOR the Designated Officer immediately seeks guidance from the Trustees.
 There continues to be a requirement that the Designated Officer follows legislative requirements in relation to reporting to RIDDOR.
-This is fully addressed in section 01 Health and Safety procedures. - We follow procedures of Sutton Local Safeguarding Children Partnership (LSCP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
-Procedures are followed for managing allegations against staff, as well as for responding to concerns and complaints raised about quality or practice issues, whistle-blowing and escalation.
+This is fully addressed in section 01 Health and Safety procedures.

+• We follow procedures of Sutton Local Safeguarding Children Partnership (LSCP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
+Procedures are followed for managing allegations against staff, as well as for responding to concerns and complaints raised about quality or practice issues, whistleblowing and escalation.